CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/NVIDIA-User-Experience-NVUE.md

 ### Command Completion
 <!-- vale off -->
 As you enter commands, you can get help with the valid keywords or options using the Tab key.
-For example, using Tab completion with `nv set` displays the possible options for the command, and returns you to the command prompt to complete the command.
+For example, using Tab completion with `nv set` displays the possible options for the command and returns you to the command prompt to complete the command.
 <!-- vale on -->
 ```
 cumulus@switch:~$ nv set <<press Tab>>